SYS-Labs/rollux-tutorial/standard-bridge-standard-token/README.md

    cp .env.example .env
    ```

-1. Edit `.env` to set the deployment parameters:

-   - `MNEMONIC`, the mnemonic for an account that has enough ETH for the deployment.
+1. If you are using testnet
+   1. Set `MNEMONIC` to point to an account that has TSYS on the Syscoin Tanenbaum test network and the Rollux Tanenbaum test network.
+   1. Set `L1_TOKEN_ADDRESS`, the address of the L1 ERC20 which you want to bridge.
+      The default value, [`0x77776E8e71FE900cF8f5e49E5d98558198CE2D1d`](https://tanenbaum.io/address/0x77776E8e71FE900cF8f5e49E5d98558198CE2D1d) is a test ERC-20 contract on Syscoin Tanenbaum that lets you call `faucet` to give yourself test tokens.

+   If you are using mainnet, go to [Ankr](https://ankr.com/) and get API keys for RPC service for the following:

+   - Syscoin
+   - Rollux

+   Keep a copy of the two keys.
+Then copy `.env.example` to `.env` and edit it:

+   1. Set `MNEMONIC` to point to an account that has TSYS on the Syscoin Tanenbaum test network and the Rollux Tanenbaum test network.
-   - `L1_ANKR_API_KEY`, the authentication key for the RPC provider for Syscoin Tanenbaum.
+   1. Set `SYSCOIN_MAINNET_URL` to the entire URL (including auth key) for the Ankr RPC provider for Syscoin mainnet.
-   - `L2_ANKR_API_KEY`, the authentication key for the RPC provider for Rollux Tanenbaum.
+   1. Set `ROLLUX_MAINNET_URL` to the entire URL (including auth key) for the Ankr RPC provider for Rollux mainnet.
-   - `L1_TOKEN_ADDRESS`, the address of the L1 ERC20 which you want to bridge.
+   1. Set `L1_TOKEN_ADDRESS`, the address of the L1 ERC20 which you want to bridge.
       The default value, [`0x77776E8e71FE900cF8f5e49E5d98558198CE2D1d`](https://tanenbaum.io/address/0x77776E8e71FE900cF8f5e49E5d98558198CE2D1d) is a test ERC-20 contract on Syscoin Tanenbaum that lets you call `faucet` to give yourself test tokens.

 1. Open the hardhat console.